dgaydukov/cert-spring5/files/spring5.md

 deleteById(28) => true
 ```

 `SimpleDriverDataSource` - is not pooled, so you can use it only for testing purpose.
+Although you can write your own implementation of `RowMapper` for each entity, if you db columns correspond to your model, you can
+use one of default impl like `BeanPropertyRowMapper`, or if you need to get a map (key - columns, value- values)
+you can use `ColumnMapRowMapper`.

 By default spring boot searches for `schema.sql` and `data.sql` under `src/resources` and run these files on start to recreate db.
 You can change file location with this configs.